Relearning how the body heals through release, balance, and mindful movement

 Practices like soft yoga, Feldenkrais, or mindful movement restore that balance

-So does medical massage, which helps the tissues decompress, improves blood flow, and eases pressure from the spine and joints
+So does medical massage, which helps the tissues decompress, improves blood flow, and eases pressure from the spine and joints.
+It’s essential to add this physical activity to your weekly sports routine.

 Simple Ways to Support Your Body